VandeurenGlenn/custom-style-import/README.md

-# style-import
+# custom-style-import

-An element providing a solution importing styles.
+An element providing a solution importing a 'custom-style'.

 ## Dependencies